djievalencias/djievalencias/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Valencia Santoso.
-I'm from Indonesia, living in Semarang and currently a Computer Engineering student at Diponegoro University.
-I like to learn new things and right now I'm learning full-stack web development.
+I am a future full-stack web developer.
+I have strong technical skills and excellent interpersonal skills, enabling me to interact even lead a wide range of people.
+I am eager to be challenged to grow and improve my IT skills.
+My greatest passion in life is using my technical know-how to benefit other people and organizations.

 ### Connect with me:
 [<img align="left" alt="Instagram" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/instagram.svg" />][instagram]